brainmaniac/frog-leap-rails/README.md

 4. Then go to localhost:<your chosen port>

-if problem with tb occures check this out: https://stackoverflow.com/questions/38176304/no-connection-pool-for-activerecordbase
+if problem with db occures check this out: https://stackoverflow.com/questions/38176304/no-connection-pool-for-activerecordbase

-5.